FAIRmat-NFDI/nyaml/README.md

 1. Reading the user-specified NeXus definition, either in YAML or XML format.
 2. If the input is in YAML, it creates an instantiated NXDL schema XML tree by parsing the YAML dictionary.
 3. If the input is in XML, it creates a YAML file by parsing the XML tree.
-4. The tool then writes the resulting data structure to either a YAML or Nxdl file on disk.
+4. The tool then writes the resulting data structure to either a YAML or NXDL file on disk.

 Additionally, if the `--append` argument is provided, the input XML or YAML file is interpreted as an extension of a base class.
 Entries from the input are appended below a standard NeXus base class.
 You need to specify both your input file (with YAML or XML extension) and the NeXus class (with no extension).
 Both the `.yaml` and `.nxdl.xml` files of the extended class are generated.